About the College of Education

 Announcement: EBA Building Renamed Lamden Hall

 The university has announced the renaming of the Education and Business Administration Building to Lamden Hall.
-Temporary signage has been posted outside entryways and the SDSU map has been updated to reflect this change.
-Read more about the announcement.
+Signage and the SDSU map have been updated to reflect this change.

 Welcome Back to Campus!